alfitz/storybook/addons/knobs/README.md

 The color knob allows the user to enter a color value.
 When added to a story, the knob is displayed as a color picker widget that converts the user's selection to a hex value.

-The value passed into the knob should be a string representation of the color in the chosen format, such as a hex code, an rbg value, or an available color name.
+The value passed into the knob should be a string representation of the color in the chosen format, such as a hex code, an rbg value, or a color keyword.

 ##### Usage
 ```js